WGMP: History

-The station first hit the airwaves in January 1939 as WJJJ, owned by George William "Will" Covington, Jr. (1170 AM is the second-oldest frequency in use in the Montgomery market, the oldest being 1440 kHz, which began as WSFA, later became WHHY, and finally WLWI.)
-It broadcast from studios in the Excelsior Hotel in downtown Montgomery.
+The station first hit the airwaves in August 5, 1948 as WJJJ, owned by George William "Will" Covington, Jr. (1170 AM is the second-oldest frequency in use in the Montgomery market, the oldest being 1440 kHz, which began as WSFA, later became WHHY, and finally WLWI.)
+It broadcast from studios in the Excelsior Hotel in downtown Montgomery, and was first affiliated with Mutual.
 In 1948, Covington changed the call letters to WCOV, naming it after himself.
 It would eventually spawn Montgomery's first television station, which still has the WCOV-TV call letters.

 Covington died in 1949, and his family kept the station until selling it to Gay-Bell Corporation in 1964, earning a substantial return on their investment of 25 years earlier.
 The station changed its call letters to WACV in November 1984, after Gay-Bell sold it.
 As WACV, it adopted a talk radio format.

 In March 2004, Montgomery Broadcast Properties Ltd. (Allan Stroh, CEO) reached an agreement to sell this station to Bluewater Broadcasting LLC.
 The sale was part of a four-station deal valued at a reported $15.3 million.
 The deal was approved by the FCC on April 21, 2004, and the transaction was completed on June 21, 2004.
 At the time of the sale, WACV was broadcasting a news/talk format.

 In late March 2009, WACV began simulcasting on WJAM-FM as "News Talk 107.9 FM".
 On Thursday, April 2, 2009, the FM station changed its calls to WMRK-FM, and WACV became known as "News Talk 107.9, WMRK-FM".
-The original lineup included news from Bob Jackson, with updates from WAKA CBS8.
+The original lineup included news from Bob Jackson, with updates from WAKA.
 Locally originated programs, such as "Viewpoint", continued on "News Talk 107.9" with Dan Morris and Mark Montiel, and Greg Budell continued "Happy Hour".
 Nationally syndicated talk programming features Laura Ingraham, Glenn Beck, Rusty Humphries, Jerry Doyle, Roy Masters, and Neal Boortz.

-In November 2009, the news/talk programming was re-branded and moved to WMRK-FM as part as of an LMA with Alexander Communications.
+In November 2009, the news/talk programming was re-branded and moved to WMRK-FM as part as of a local marketing agreement with Alexander Communications.
 WACV changed formats to oldies music and branded itself as "Good Time Oldies WACV".
 This format was short-lived and on July 30, 2010, WACV changed its format again to alternative rock and re-branded itself as "104.9 The Gump".

 On August 13, 2012, the station changed its call sign to WGMP.

 This station was reported to be off the air in April 2017; it has been running on a special temporary authority antenna since December 2016 due to lightning damage to their daytime transmitter.
 As such, if they are on the air at all, they are only operating at 4 watts.
 On April 12, 2017, the station was granted a Federal Communications Commission construction permit to simplify their transmitter setup significantly, decreasing from 10 kW to 850 watts daytime and from a directional antenna to a non-directional antenna.
 Nighttime power will increase from 4 watts to 7 watts.